Manager Managed LLC

 Might be more profitable: If you decide to have a manager-managed LLC, that manager (or group of managers) is going to want to be paid.
 It’s only fair; however, it could cut into the profits for the members of the LLC.

-Benefits of Manager Management
+Manager Management LLC: Benefits

 What if you have a great idea for a company, capital to start it up, but not much business experience?
 Or what if your group of members is very large and it’s difficult to reach a consensus?
 Enter manager management!

 Smaller group of people: When there are many LLC members, the voting and decision-making process can be slowed down.
 Choosing a handful of people to manage the LLC keeps your company quick-moving and able to react to changes in the market.

 Bring in an expert: You’re also free to hire experts to help manage the LLC.
 Maybe it’s a manager with experience in your niche or someone with financial expertise to keep your company profitable.
 Even if the members have experience in the business, hiring an expert to manage it can ease some of the stress involved in running the business.

 No experience running a business?
 No problem: With manager management, members don’t have to be familiar with every aspect of running a business.
 They can let the manager(s) do what they do best.